 By default, it is not possible to use the same slug in WordPress permalinks.
 If you try to use the slug more than once, WordPress will append numeric indexes to the end of permalink.
 It is really frustrating especially if you would like to use the same title for multiple subcategories or child pages assigned to different parents.

-By default, the native slug is based on the post/page/term title.
+As you can see above, WordPress appended “-2” to the slugs of posts/terms with duplicated title.
+It does not matter if the rest of permalink is different and URL is unique as a whole.
 You can add as many homonymous (posts/pages/term with the same title) title, but the native slug will always be unique.

 Let’s say we have three posts that have exactly the same title “Hello World“.
 The native slug will be respectively: